 The bill, S.B.
 No. 423, amends the Texas Labor Code to allow for certain contested case hearings within the workers' compensation system to be conducted via remote communication, such as telephone or videoconference, upon mutual agreement of the parties involved.
-Specifically, it introduces a new section, 410.0055, which outlines the procedures for conducting these hearings remotely and mandates the commissioner to adopt necessary rules for implementation.
-This includes updating notices for hearings and providing resources, such as system requirements and instructional materials in both English and Spanish, to facilitate electronic submissions of motions and evidence.
+Specifically, it modifies Section 410.005(a) to clarify that contested case hearings cannot be held more than 75 miles from the claimant's residence unless good cause is shown for a different location.
+Additionally, it introduces a new Section 410.0055, which outlines the procedures for conducting these hearings remotely and mandates the commissioner to adopt necessary rules for implementation, including updating notices and providing system requirements and instructional materials in both English and Spanish.

 Statutes affected: Introduced: Labor Code 410.005 (Labor Code 410)